I’m sure you’ve heard many people talking about goals and objectives as if they’re the same thing. You may even believe this yourself.

 But this formula is not just for business.
 You can use it to boost ALL areas of your life.

 Take your health and fitness, for example.
 You could set yourself a goal to run a marathon in the next 12 months.
-With this goal clear in your mind, it would be easy to set relevant objectives to help you achieve it.
-In this case, they would be things like: learning how to stretch and warm up, building your fitness, and finding a marathon event to join.
+The goals in itself may seem daunting and it can be discouraging.
+But it would be easy to set relevant objectives to help you achieve this goal.
+When you break it down into objective chunks, you’ll see that you can take smaller steps day-to-day to finally reach your end goal.
+In this case, your objectives would be things like: learning how to stretch and warm up, building your fitness, running 10-15 minutes a day and eventually increasing that time when you build up your strength, and finding a marathon event to join.

 A Final Word